stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

   against the REST API.
 + Cached requests with Redux to increase the performance.
 + Handled requests with Redux-Saga asynchronously ensuring consistency.
-+ Applied functional programming principles to improve readability, reusability and reduce the chance for errors.
++ Applied functional programming principles to improve readability, re-usability and reduce the chance for errors.
 + Wrote unit tests with Jest to improve the code quality.
 + Set-up GitLab CI to make sure that code ran against the unit tests before